 Mason mentioned in passing that Valentines had closed down.
 Valentines!
 It added a certain something to Lincoln Rd; it was an echo of the past, from a time when Cobb & Co ruled supreme.
 Sad to note its passing.
 My chapter on Valentines is among my favourites in the book, with its account of meeting two elderly valentines who had found love in the twilight of their lives.

 I called into the first of the three new food joints, Cafe Lincoln.
-It's taken over from the wretched Mr Burger, whose rise and fall is documented perhaps pitilessly in The Man Who Ate Lincoln Rd.
+It's taken over from the wretched Mr Burger, whose rise and fall is documented perhaps pitilessly in

 In the circumstances I thought it right that I order a burger.
 It cost $18.50 and came with onion jam honey sauce, and fries; it was first-rate, and I congratulated the chef, and owner, Tony Luong, a quietly spoken Vietnamese with a background in French cooking.
 The menu was all pistachio-kale pesto and Moroccan potatoes.
 He's brought some quality to the street.
 Good luck to him.

 It rained, hard and slanting, as I mooched along Lincoln Rd.
 I had seen the passing of the seasons in my year-long quest.
 Much of my writing about it was comedy but in fact I thought a lot about death.
 I kept wondering whether I'd breathe my last in some chicken shack or other-- Lincoln Rd was colourfully dubbed by a nutritionist as "heart attack alley".
 I already have a heart condition.
 What was I playing at?
 But I sailed through the year without harm.